aadilayub/cryptokitties-notes/lesson_2.md

 ![zombies](https://cdn-images-1.medium.com/max/1200/1*-T-fIh5GDl7XvhVAvu6OYA.png)
 ## Zombie Feeding

 In lesson 1, we created a basic data structure to represent a zombie.
 In this lesson, we'll make the game multiplayer and set up a mechanism to attack and create new zombies.

+To accomplish this, we will be creating a new contract called **zombiefeeding.sol**.

 ## Mappings and Addresses